 Employee Engagement and Wellbeing

 Employee wellbeing will certainly continue to be a key conversation point in organisation in 2019.
 A recent Twitter Time to Change post saw 24% of people say they could start a conversation about mental health at work.
 Alongside this, many companies are looking at new initiatives for work-life balance – flexi working, investment into health programs and ways to use technology to help teams stay connected but not overly connected to work.
-A 2018 study found that 70% of global office professionals work remotely at least once per week; making this more important than ever.
+A study found that 68% of the global workforce works remotely at least once per month; making this more important than ever.